 Chocolate Chip Cookies are basics for bakers, right?
 That’s what I used to think.
 But then I would make a batch and about 6 out of 10 times, they would flat out fail.
 Either the cookies would be too flat or they would be too crispy and not chewy enough- or they just looked flat out lame.
 It was weird.
 I could never figure out what went wrong!
-I would make cakes or macaroons or bars or pies- and they were consistently wonderful and delicious.
-Thinking the cookies must have been a fluke, I would try whipping up a batch of cookies and SPLAT- a whole batch of unappetizing cookies.
+I could make cakes or macaroons or bars or pies- and they were consistently wonderful and delicious.
+Thinking the cookies must have been a fluke, I would try whipping up a set of cookies again and SPLAT– a whole batch of unappetizing cookies.
 Time after time I couldn’t figure out a recipe or trick that would make a delicious (and gorgeous) chocolate chip cookie every time.
 Honestly, with how many failed attempts I had, it probably would have made sense for me to stick to store bought cookie dough (which I definitely don’t judge because, damn, Tollhouse has the secret pretty much down).

 However I’m glad to say that (only about a gajillion failed attempts later) I finally figured it out.
 I was able to tweak my recipes and fine tune them into one consistent recipe.
 Although that was just half the battle.
 The second half was trying to figure out tricks and tips that would help assure the perfect ooey-gooey cookie every single time (and thank god for that because honestly, the worst is dedicating time in the kitchen with no sweet dessert to reward your work!)
-I finally came across 3 simple tips that would assure my cookies came out thick and bakery-style gorgeous:
+I finally came across a few simple tips that would assure my cookies came out thick and bakery-style gorgeous every single time:

 1. The butter absolutely needs to be softened.